kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 204K    animals.pdf
 ```

-The converted image, [animals.pdf]({attach}images/animals.pdf), may be viewed from the given link.
 Web browsers, while they may feature PDF viewers on separate tabs, are still unable to display PDFs as part of a web page.
+The converted image, [animals.pdf]({attach}images/animals.pdf), may be viewed on a browser tab from the given link.
 If the converted PDF is magnified by zooming, it will be seen to reveal remarkable detail.
 And the difference between the JPEG and PDF file sizes is negligible.

 What happens, though, if the half-sized image is used to generate the PDF?
-It is smaller and accordingly embodies less information than the original.
+It is smaller and accordingly embodies less information than the original, again commensurate with the respective file sizes.

 ```bash
 convert animals-halfsize.jpg animals-halfsize.pdf